-3. Water with a flower and vegetable water-soluble plant food as directed on the label.
+To promote healthy growth, water the mums with a flower and vegetable water-soluble plant food according to the instructions on the label.

-5. Water daily or as needed until established.
+Water the mums daily or as needed until they become established.

-In extremely cold climates, dig mums up and replant in containers.
-Winter potted mums in an unheated garage with a grow light, keeping the soil barely moist.
-Return to the outdoors after the last spring frost.
+In regions with extremely cold climates, it is recommended to dig up the mums and replant them in containers.
+During winter, keep potted mums in an unheated garage with a grow light, ensuring that the soil remains barely moist.
+Return them outdoors after the last spring frost.

 Are Mums Annuals or Perennials?

 Most mums are sold in garden centers and nurseries as annuals, particularly in growing zones 1 to 4.
 However, some cultivars are able to withstand below zero temperatures and considered perennials.
 If you want Chrysanthemums included in your year-round landscape, read the label on the plant or ask your local nurseries for hardy varieties suited for your climate.